cellatlas/mx/test/matrix/MM_spec.md

 | symmetric | Square matrix with aij = aji.
 Entries below the main diagonal are stored.
 The entries on the main digonal are zero |
 | hermitian | Square complex matrix with aij = conjugate(aji).
 Only entries on or below the matrix diagonal are provided         |

-## Comments.
+### Comments.

 After the header, zero or more lines of comments can be added (each with first character %)

-## Data.
+### Data.

-The remainder of the file contains the data which represents the object.
-The details of the format depend upon the type of object.
+The remainder of the file contains the data which represent the `object`.
+The details of the format depend upon the type of `object`.
 For simplicity, each data entry should occupy one line.
 (Of course, a single data entry may be comprised of more than one number.)

 Other rules:

 - All lines are limited to 1024 characters (for purposes of line buffering).
 - Blank lines may appear anywhere after the first line.
-- Numeric data on a given line is separated by one or more blanks; leading and traihng blanks are ignored.
+- Numeric data on a given line is separated by one or more blanks; leading and trailing blanks are ignored.
-- Real data items must be in floating-point decimal format, optionally utilizing the E-format exponential notation common to C and Fortran.
+- Data items of field `real` must be represented by a floating-point decimal, optionally utilizing the E-format exponential notation common to C and Fortran.
 - All indices are 1-based.
 That is, all rows and columns are numbered starting with 1.
 - Character data may be in either upper or lower case (i.e., readers must be case insensitive.)